Zexsys-Productions/transpage/README.md

 1. Install the extension from the Chrome Web Store (coming soon)
 2. Click the TransPage icon in your Chrome toolbar
-3. Select your source and target languages
+3. Finish the onboarding
 4. Choose between:
-   - Translation Mode: For quick word translations
+   - Word Mode: For quick word translations
-   - Learn Mode: For interactive vocabulary learning
+   - Sentence Mode: For full sentence translations

 ## 🛠️ Technical Requirements

 - Chrome Browser version 121 or later
 - Chrome Translation API support
 - Active internet connection

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---